chuanyang-Zheng/term-project-group-07/README.md

 ### Dispatcher
 Button|Description
 --|--
-Print A Ticket|Dispatcher A Ticket
+Print A Ticket|Dispatch A Ticket
 Remove Ticket|Remove A Ticket

 ### PayMachine